-Meringue cream cake is the perfect marriage between (Pavlova-like) crunchy-but-soft egg white based cake and smooth filling made out of whipped cream, butter, egg yolks and hazelnut.
+Meringue cake is the perfect marriage between (Pavlova-like) crunchy-but-soft egg white based cake and smooth filling made with whipped cream, butter, egg yolks and hazelnut.
 If you learn to make one cake in your entire life, make it this one!

 I mentioned this already.